gallais/potpourri/papers/serialised/artefact/README.md

 by the Idris 2 implementation.

 2. [`SafeFolds`](src/idris/Data/Serialisable/SafeFolds.idr) contains
-the implementation of `fold` that are seen as obviously structurally recursive by Idris thanks to (manual) supercompilation.
+the implementations of `fold` that are seen as obviously structurally recursive by Idris thanks to (manual) supercompilation.

 3. [`Timing`](src/idris/Timing.idr) is the module we used to generate the measurements shown in the paper.
-It uses [`System.GC`](src/idris/System/GC.idr) to try to minimise the Garbage Collector's impact on the timings.
+It uses [`System.GC`](src/idris/System/GC.idr) to try to minimise the impact of chezscheme's Garbage Collector on the timings.

 4. [`Alice`](src/idris/Alice.idr) and [`Bob`](src/agda/Bob.idr) are the
 two programs talking to each other via files containing binary data in